mg0x7BE/koji-stream-player/README.md

 unfortunately need to manually allow it in "Privacy & Security" (your Mac will insist on deleting :)

+Please also make sure to mark it as executable:
+`chmod +x ./koji-stream-player`

 ![Gatekeeper](gfx/gatekeeper.png)

 ## Support